HuaHuowhh/WPR/README.md

 - Android target "returned"/enabled again (Reason: the Avalonia's multi-platform features research)
 - Strange "Android-depandant bug" at About page was fixed by adding only 1 line of code :)
 - I solved the "no-sound" problem (by copying SDL2.dll, FNA3D.dll, FAudio.dll and FFMPEG.exe onto app dir.)
-- RE folder added (Reverse Engeneering; consists of Commit0 and Commit1)
+- RE folder added (Reverse Engeneering; consists of "Commit2")

 ## Building